 - working with medicare and local organizations to help get funding for necessary home modifications and/or medical equipment

-How Many Seniors Are Aging In Place?
+How Many Seniors Are Living At Home?

-KHN.org reports there approximately 25 million Americans aging in place who rely on help from other individuals as well as assistive devices.
+KHN.org reports there are approximately 25 million Americans aging in place who rely on help from other individuals as well as assistive devices.

-It’s also worth noting that the aging in place trend is global.
+It’s also worth noting that the aging-in-place trend is global.

 There are approximately 962 million people 60 years or older globally (more than double from 1980).
 It’s predicted that by 2050 the number will increase to about 2.1 billion (yep, that’s more than double).